himelbrand/mobx-react-navigation-store/README.md

 ## Welcome

+This project is simple solution for nested navigators in react native with optional navigation state presistence. you use it almost like you use react-navigation, with a few changes.

-This project is still under construction and will be improved further if you want to contribute you can
+if you want to contribute you can
 * see the Contributing section and then you can
     * open issues with ideas for improvments